cisagov/get.gov/pages/help/help_faq.md

 If you are asked for an AUTH code by your DNS hosting provider, let them know that you’re trying to set up DNS hosting and that you cannot transfer a .gov domain to them.

 <span id="commercial-purposes"></span>
-## Your policies prohibit using a .gov domain for “commercial purposes”.
+## Your policies prohibit using a .gov domain for “commercial purposes."
 What does that mean?
 The [DOTGOV Act of 2020](https://uscode.house.gov/view.xhtml?req=(title:6%20section:665%20edition:prelim)%20OR%20(granuleid:USC-prelim-title6-section665)&f=treesort&edition=prelim&num=0&jumpTo=true){.usa-link--external} states that .gov domains “may not be used for commercial… purposes.”
 This means a .gov domain may not be used for purposes that would solely promote a commercial entity or their activities.
 For example, a .gov website should not include promotional space that can be directly purchased (e.g., web advertising).
 However, a .gov domain can be used in ways that promote commerce where such promotion primarily serves a public purpose rather than private interests.
 As appropriate, this might include the names or logos of private enterprises on a .gov website.

-Not all government activities that involve money constitute “commercial purposes”.
+Not all government activities that involve money constitute “commercial purposes."
 For example, a state Department of Motor Vehicles could use a .gov domain to collect payment for license renewals.
-Payment for government services, or for the entity’s own fundraising (as appropriate), would not constitute “commercial” purposes.
+Payment for government services, or for the entity’s own fundraising (as appropriate), would not constitute “commercial purposes."

 **Prohibited commercial uses include**:
 * Displaying sponsored content or advertising, paid for by commercial entities, without a clear public purpose (e.g., banner ads)